Top 7 Affordable Retirement Spots in Canada

 Highlights:

-• Known as the "retirement capital" of Canada due to its welcoming community.
+• Known as Canada's "retirement capital" for its welcoming community.

 • Mediterranean-like climate with stunning beaches.